Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 .body_text
 ```

-* If you have to hack specificity, use a safe hack: the multi class.
+- If you have to hack specificity, use a safe hack: the multi class.

 ```sass
 // multi-class hack
 .component.component { }
 ```

-* Global selectors should generally be avoided.
+- Global selectors should generally be avoided.
 A global selector is a selector that runs the risk of styling an element that it did not intend to style.
-In fact, this is the goal of using the BEM convention and will help alleviate problems caused by global selectors.

 ```sass
 // Bad